ramereth/lancealbertson.com/content/ganeti/installing-ganeti-on-gentoo.rst

 ###########################
 :date: 2010-05-21 22:52
 :author: lance
-:tags: drbd, ganeti, gentoo, kvm, virtualization
+:tags: drbd, ganeti, gentoo, kvm, virtualization, planet
 :slug: installing-ganeti-on-gentoo

 Installing Ganeti is a relatively simple process on Gentoo.
 This post will go